Bhagavad Gita Chapter 2 Verse 21 Meaning

 What is the main idea of Bhagavad Gita 2.21?

-Whoever knows it to be indestructible, eternal, unborn, and inexhaustible, how can that person slay, O Arjuna, or cause to be slain?.
-This verse emphasizes soul with clarity and purpose.
+Whoever knows it to be indestructible, eternal, unborn, and inexhaustible, how can that person slay, O Arjuna, or cause to be slain?
+Situated within the chapter on The Yoga of Knowledge, this verse contributes to the Gita's exploration of the eternal soul and its relationship to equanimity.
+The...

 How can I apply Bhagavad Gita 2.21 in daily life?